HITECHCRIME/HC_SG51_Colorized_World/README.md

 colorized world
 with no scars
 i only wanted
-no wars
-no fights
+no wars no fights
-no separate worlds
+no separate worlds aye

 often words make
 our dimensions feel cold